The vagus nerve is critical to optimal health, no matter what your issues are.

 32 Ways to Stimulate The Vagus Nerve

-Studies show that when your body adjusts to cold, your fight or flight (sympathetic) system declines and your rest and digest (parasympathetic) system increases – and this is mediated by the vagus nerve (R).
+Studies show that when your body adjusts to cold, your fight-or-flight (sympathetic) system declines and your rest-and-digest (parasympathetic) system increases, which is mediated by the vagus nerve (R).

 Any kind of acute cold exposure will increase vagus nerve activation (R).